ChondroFiller: An Injectable, Cell-Free Collagen Therapy for Joints

 Conclusion

 ChondroFiller is a non-surgical, injectable, cell-free collagen therapy that may help support a worn joint and ease symptoms for some people.
-It is vital to seek professional advice.
-Consult a qualified healthcare professional for guidance.
+It is a CE-marked device with a growing evidence base, but it is vital to seek individual professional advice before proceeding.
+At the London Cartilage Clinic, a specialist assessment will establish whether the ChondroFiller injection, a surgical approach, or another pathway best suits your situation.

 Frequently Asked Questions